Bima42/42-projects-overview/README.md

 # 42-projects-overview
 This repository contains a list of all the projects I have done at 42 Lausanne.

-## **Curses Overview**
+## **Program Overview**
 <img src="resources/organization_chart.png" alt="organization_chart"/>

-The 42 School curses is structured around a central project, `libft`, which serves as the entry point for students.
+The 42 School program is structured around a central project, `libft`, which serves as the entry point for students.
 It's designed to progressively unlock more advanced projects, organized into concentric circles that represent different levels of achievement and complexity.

 - Blue circle are **validated projects**.